 For a hands-on degree, many of your classes are going to utilise project and portfolio based strategies to help you begin developing your portfolio and find your areas of passion.
 You’ll learn to study design from creative and technical perspectives to help you build projects which are beautiful, sustainable, and user-friendly.
 Our staff are actively engaged in research, and they’ll support you all the way.
 Plus, there’s the opportunity to go to extracurricular seminars and workshops, which feature guest presentations from specialist academics and researchers.

 Successful completion of this pathway will lead to the award of the following from ARU:

-By the end of the Element, students should have sufficient mastery of the Microsoft Office productivity suite to allow them to plan and produce presentations, use functions and write formula to display, format and analyse quantitative data and produce written assignments to a standard appropriate to higher education.
+By the end of this module, students should have sufficient mastery of the Microsoft Office productivity suite to allow them to plan and produce presentations, use functions and write formula to display, format and analyse quantitative data and produce written assignments to a standard appropriate to higher education.

-The Element is designed to introduce various fundamental crafts, skills, and techniques required to support and study of a range of subjects associated with Art, Design and Architecture.
+The module is designed to introduce various fundamental crafts, skills, and techniques required to support and study of a range of subjects associated with Art, Design and Architecture.

-The Element is designed to encourage and facilitate individual creative response and expression.
+The module is designed to encourage and facilitate individual creative response and expression.

 This module has been designed to represent the opportunity for learners to confirm their independent areas of interest through a major Specialist Project, in which they can apply understanding and knowledge acquired or developed in other Elements, hone and develop skills and techniques relevant to particular fields of interest, and develop work which visually communicates via portfolio presentation.